 The Commission on Innovation and Excellence in Education (better known as the Kirwan Commission), ostensibly charged with reworking State policies and funding formulas governing pre-K-12 public education, nonetheless demonstrated a recognition of the need for comprehensive services for young children and their families.
 The Commission's January 2019 Interim Report acknowledged the critical importance of strengthening services for children birth to age 3 and their families and included recommendations for creating 135 new Judy Centers and 30 new Family Support Centers over 10 years.
 The Commission's early childhood recommendations were embodied in the "Blueprint for Maryland's Future," once-in-a-generation legislation to revamp Maryland's system of public education.
 The General Assembly passed the legislation in dramatic fashion, shortly before the coronavirus pandemic precipitated the first premature closing of the Session since the Civil War.
-Governor Hogan vetoed that legislation, and the General Assembly is expected take up an override vote when it next convenes.
+Governor Hogan vetoed that legislation in May of 2020.
+The General Assembly voted to override the veto in February 2021 and the Blueprint is now law.

 MFN should strongly support funding for programs providing comprehensive services to at-risk families and their children and advocate the full implementation of the "Blueprint for Maryland's Future."
-Family Support Centers have developed innovative approaches to working with teen parents and other at-risk families, and MFN should lead efforts to ensure that they are part of the interagency efforts to provide community services to at-risk children and their families.
-Head Start and Early Head Start programs deliver comprehensive services but need the state Head Start Supplemental grants to provide fullday and full-year services.
+Family Support Centers have developed innovative approaches to working with teen parents and other at risk families, and MFN should lead efforts to ensure that they are part of the interagency efforts to provide community services to at-risk Head Start and Early Head Start programs deliver children and their families. comprehensive services but need the state Head Start Supplemental grants to provide fullday and full-year services.
 MFN should support this funding.
 MFN should also monitor the progress of Judy Center partnerships as a model for providing comprehensive services geared toward school readiness and should support continued funding to identify, promote, and expand high quality research-based home visiting strategies.